telerik/maui-docs/controls/maskedentry/validation.md

 ## Default Error Message

-The MaskedEntry supports a default validation error message that is based on the used Masked Type:
+The MaskedEntry supports a default validation error message that is based on the used masked type:

 * `EmailMaskedEntry`&mdash;Supports the `E-Mail is not valid` error message.